Unpacking "Personal" Health Informatics for Proactive Collective Care: Findings

-\begin{quote} "I do not prefer to constantly check my miband.
-I only use it when I run or perform any exercise.
-I do not find the need to check the history or track, as if something is wrong, I could feel it in my body." - P21(M,27) \end{quote}

-Similarly, P20 (M, 29) emphasized his belief that his body would alert him if something were wrong, reducing the perceived need for a smartwatch and confidence in his healthier lifestyle.

-\begin{quote} "Whenever you know I'm like whenever I'm sick, (laughs) maybe at the time, something is wrong and I don't, as you said (tracking health metrics regularly) maybe I'm not much bothered about, the specifics. (\textemdash) If there is something wrong with my body, maybe, I know or maybe my body will let me know if I'm feeling something bad.
-So in that case I will take medication or precaution or something, whatever that is needed at that time." - P20 (M,29) \end{quote}

-Some participants even recognized and reasoned about the disjointedness between the customs of their parents' generation and the current one, indicating a need for better integrating digital PHI with traditional cultural practices to promote active, healthy living.
+Participant 13 (M, 29) described the labor of scouring the internet for discontinued APK files just to keep his older device functional after a phone upgrade, illustrating the "informational precarity" faced by users whose care is tethered to the volatile lifecycles of consumer electronics.
+Furthermore, this is complicated by the labor of maintaining a coherent health record across these silos, which was "too much of a task," leading to fragmented care histories that could not be easily utilized in clinical settings.
+P9 (F, 29) described the exhaustion of managing this fragmentation, noting that "things are getting synced up" was a significant burden that eventually led to disengagement:

+\begin{quote} "What I realized is that this was too much of a task for me to kind of, you know, (—) so that things are getting synced up." — P9 (F, 29) \end{quote}

+Participants further noted that current activity tracking is often misaligned with daily household labor, which constitutes significant physical effort but is rarely captured by fitness algorithms.
+P15 (F, 25) argued that the adoption of proactive health management would improve significantly if systems could integrate these traditional activities into their metrics:

 \begin{quote} "If you think about it, our lifestyles has been completely different from our parents.
-These (PHI) trackers only work for us.
-Designers are completely ignoring the population that still leads a more self-reliant lifestyle.
-If they are able to integrate regular daily activities (like cleaning the house, washing clothes, gardening) as part of measuring other metrics for health markers, I believe it can improve the adoption and create a more proactive health management mindset." - P15 (F,25) \end{quote}
+These trackers only work for us.
+If they are able to integrate regular daily activities (like cleaning the house, washing clothes, gardening) as part of measuring other metrics for health markers, I believe it can improve the adoption and create a more proactive health management mindset." — P15 (F, 25) \end{quote}

-While participants who seek a more body-over-technology approach exist, they also make recommendations in ways that can improve for a wider audience.
-This observation shows that the adoption is dictated by the value it offers, which does not meet their needs, and indicates room for improvement.